fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 The learning rate is something akin to the gas pedal within a car.
 It sets by how much we want to apply the gradient updates.
-It is one of those hyperparameters that we have to set manually, and something we will discuss in the next chapter.
+It is one of those hyperparameters that we have to set manually, and something we will discuss in the next lab.

 Within the code, our parameter updates look like this: